How to speed up work with PowerPoint slides #1 [shortcuts PPT]

 • Ctrl+G to group selected objects.
 For example, if you want to zoom them equally or move together.
 And Ctrl+Shift+G to ungroup.

-group objects shortcut ppt
+group objects PowerPoint

-• Ctrl + [ or for making text smaller or bigger on all selected elements.
+• Ctrl + [ or for making the text smaller or bigger on all selected elements.
 What’s great, you can apply it to tables and charts, too.

 Want to grab more inspiration to create interesting slides?
 I’m gladly sharing more tricks and materials.